 If your worktop is fabricated from a sedimentary rock, such a travertine, it means that it formed at the surface of the earth from crystallised mineral deposits.
-If the origin of your countertop stone is metamorphic, it means that it has gone through a hell of heat and pressure in the earth's depths, transforming from one type of rock to another.
-Such stone is Marble.
+If the origin of your stone countertop is metamorphic, it means that it has gone through a hell of heat and pressure in the earth's depths, transforming from one type of rock to another.
+Such metamorphic rock is Marble.

-Most rock formations are formed in the depths of the earth and gradually rise to the surface through physical processes.
+Most rocks form in the depths of the earth and gradually rise to the surface through physical processes.
 The deeper the rocks sink, the higher the temperature and the higher the pressure.
 Lava erupting from the depth of 100 km reaches temperatures of 1200-1500 degrees Celsius.
 At these depths, rocks are subject to pressures of tens of thousands of atmospheres.
 Geologist Vincentas Korkutis, in his book "The World of Minerals", explains how these conditions produce minerals of astonishing beauty.

 The Earth's depths are filled with magma, which is a viscous silicate mass made of silicon and oxygen and rich in dissolved chemical elements.
 Hot magma rises upwards under the influence of underground forces.
 If it solidifies before reaching the surface, intrusive rocks are formed.
 This means that hot silica compounds trapped in veins, cracks and fissures of earth penetrate through them into other rocks.
 Silicon compounds are abundant, they make up two-thirds of the Earth's crust.
 Silicon and aluminium compounds are present in feldspar, mica and other silicates.
 The composition of the newly formed rocks depends on the temperature and pressure at a given depth.